TwistPHP/TwistPHP/docs/examples/database/3-create.md

 # Adding a new table row

-Database objects allow the creation of database rows in a simple, OO manner.
+Database objects allow the creation of database rows in a simple, object-oriented manner.

 ## Initialise a new table row